 But Eldred suffers from opioid use disorder, said her lawyer Lisa Newman-Polk, Esq, LCSW and opioid use disorder is a chronic brain disease.
 Relapse is a symptom.

-Newman-Polk, who practices in Eldred’s hometown of Ayer, Massachusetts, believes the probation condition requiring her client to stay drug free is unconstitutional and is asking for its removal from the array of punishments courts can impose.
+Newman-Polk, who practices in Eldred’s hometown of Acton, Massachusetts, believes the probation condition requiring her client to stay drug free is unconstitutional and is asking for its removal from the array of punishments courts can impose.

 The state argues that drug free and testing conditions enable probation officers to evaluate probationer’s recovery progress and determine if inpatient treatment may be needed.

 Now it’s up to the Massachusetts Supreme Judicial Court to decide in the case of Commonwealth v.
 Eldred after an Oct.
 2 hearing.
 A Webcast of the oral arguments at that hearing can be viewed online at the Suffolk University Law School Web site.
 A decision is expected in early 2018.